Are you tired of raking grass clippings by hand? Can’t bring yourself to sweep up those fall leaves that are long overdue for cleanup?

 Don’t have a garden tractor?
 I have reviewed them just for you.
 Take a look!

 - Push Lawn Sweepers: are manually powered when pushed forwards.
 As the wheels turn, so does the brush, sweeping up and collecting the organic debris along the way.
-The Earthwise LSW70021 is an excellent example of this type of sweeper.

 - Powered Lawn Sweepers: have a motor that does the job for you.
 They are either powered by electricity or gasoline.
 Gas-powered sweepers are used for cleaning public parks, football fields, golf courses, and other large properties.
 Electric models are best for home use.